turboapps/docs/deploying/to_a_workspace/a-workspace.md

 #### Components Description

-The following diagram gives an overview of the components that build SDW:
+The following diagram gives an overview of the components that build DW:

 ![Components diagram](/docs/deploying/to_a_workspace/architecture-diagram.png)